-Students have the opportunity to work with physicians and community members through their participation in such activities as CPR/first aid, osteopathic manipulative medicine demonstrations, anatomy/physiology training and leadership development workshops.
+Students have the opportunity to work with physicians and community members through their participation in such activities as osteopathic manipulative medicine demonstrations, anatomy training and leadership development workshops.

-- Total number of participants: 35 students Medical school mentors: 15 students - This program's target population is under- resourced students who would not otherwise have exposure to careers in the medical field. - Future DOcs is designed to foster an interest in the STEM fields, create awareness of the college admissions process and to generate a success strategy for applying to MSUCOM or other postgraduate institutions.
+- Total number of participants: 38 students Medical school mentors: 13 students - This program's target population is under- resourced students who would not otherwise have exposure to careers in the medical field. - Future DOcs is designed to foster an interest in the STEM fields, create awareness of the college admissions process and to generate a success strategy for applying to MSUCOM or other postgraduate institutions.